revolution-robotics/rp2/README.md

 Caveats:

-- On Apple silicon, to install the GNU debugger (gdb) requires Rosetta 2.
+- On Fedora, a multi-architecture GNU debugger (gdb) is not available.
-- On Fedora, a multi-architecture gdb is not available.
+- On Apple silicon, gdb requires Rosetta 2.

 In following figure, the Raspberry Pi Pico on the left acts as a debug probe/serial console for the Pico under development on the right.
 The